datawire/ambassador-docs/docs/edge-stack/1.12/topics/running/statistics/envoy-statsd.md

 Datadog account.

-Additionally, Ambassador supports setting the `dd.internal.entity_id` statitics tag using the `DD_ENTITY_ID` environment value.
-If this value is set, statistics will be tagged, otherwise they will not (the default).
+Additionally, Ambassador supports setting the `dd.internal.entity_id` statitics tag using the `DD_ENTITY_ID` environment variable.
+If this value is set, statistics will be tagged with the value of the environment variable.
+Otherwise, this statistics tag will be omitted (the default).